“You never really understand a person until you consider things from his point of view.”

 - There is strength in having characteristics across all styles.

-This week as you interact others at work, take notice of how you perceive yourself and how you might be landing on those around you.
+This week as you interact with others at work, take notice of how you perceive yourself and how you might be landing on those around you.
 If there is someone you trust enough to give you honest feedback, approach them.
 Ask how they see you.
 Be open to that feedback and try not to get defensive.
-They are giving you good information with which to reflect on.
+They are giving you useful information with which to reflect on.
 Also, consider what effect appearing to be all of one style may have.
 Remember, we all have an image of ourselves.
 How others see us may not be consistent with that image.
-This could be impacting on how you communicate with those around you.
-Becoming curious will allow you to further develop relationships and communicate better.
+This inconsistency could be impacting on how you communicate with those around you.
+Becoming curious will allow you to develop relationships further and communicate better.

 Are you curious about better teamwork within your organisation?
-Contact me at Campbell Leadership Solutions and we can discuss this and many other options for maximising the performance of your team.
+Contact me at Campbell Leadership Solutions, and we can discuss this and many other options for maximising the performance of your team.